niyatikalra/BMI-covertor/README.md

 # BMI-covertor
-BMI Converter with JavaScript and ChatGPT for CSS Integration This repository contains a BMI (Body Mass Index) converter developed using JavaScript for functionality and ChatGPT for seamless CSS integration and design enhancement in a web-based application.
+BMI Converter with JavaScript.
+This repository contains a BMI (Body Mass Index) converter developed using JavaScript for functionality.

+# Technologies Used:
+JavaScript: Used for BMI calculation and logic implementation.

+HTML/CSS: Basic structure and styling of the web application.